Jonathan Gropp

 Using a genetically-tractable methanogen to study the isotopic effects of methylotrophic methanogenesis

 Methanogenic growth on methylated substrates (e.g., methanol, trimethylamine, methylsulfides) produces large carbon and hydrogen isotopic offsets between the substrates and the methane, and large-negative clumped isotopic signatures.
-We use the genetically-tractable methanogenic model organism Methanosarcina acetivorans to study what are the molecular mechanisms that generate these large isotopic effects, to gain a deeper understanding on this often overlooked methanogenic pathway.
+We use the genetically-tractable methanogenic model organism Methanosarcina acetivorans to identify the molecular mechanisms that generate these large isotopic offsets, to gain a deeper understanding on this often overlooked methanogenic pathway.
 In this project we combine CRISPR/Cas9-based genome editting with both bulk (13C/12C and D/H) and clumped (13CH3D and 12CH2D2) isotopologue measurements.

 Metabolic-isotopic models of microbial methane production